Riot police deployed outside stadium for Morocco v Spain game

 Riot police, mounted officers and dogs were deployed amid chaotic scenes outside a World Cup stadium in Qatar.

-Security forces could be seen dragging away at least three people as Morocco played Spain inside the nearby Education City Stadium.
+Security forces could be seen dragging away at least three people as Morocco played Spain – eventually winning 3-0 on penalties after 120 goalless minutes – inside the nearby Education City Stadium.

 Heated discussions were taking place between some Morocco fans and security forces over whether or not they could head through the perimeter gate and move towards the spectator entrances.